Michael R. Fine

 Michael R. Fine (born November 29, 1966) is a beta testing consultant, author, and inventor.
 He is the author of "Beta Testing for Better Software" (Wiley, 2002), and is a founder of and currently a senior test manager at Centercode, a beta testing software and services company.
 Fine is actively engaged in the promotion of beta testing as a concept, speaking on the topic, teaching courses, and authoring several articles on it.

 Fine conducted beta tests on the first Palm handheld devices, as well as the original Bluetooth designs, and was significantly involved in the launch of xDSL and WiFi.
 He was also actively engaged in the testing of new modem standards, starting with V.32 up through V.92.
-Prior to helping found Centercode, Fine was the beta test manager for Megahertz, U.S. Robotics, and ultimately, 3Com Corporation.
+Prior to helping found Centercode, Fine was the beta test manager for Megahertz, USRobotics, and ultimately, 3Com Corporation.
 He was responsible for managing the beta testing of 3Com's networking and communications products for three of their global divisions.

 In addition to technical writing for Iomega and several magazine articles, Fine is the author of three books: